Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

   imageAlt: Photo of a person hammering a red hot metal piece on an anvil.
 ---

 In late 2022, [CZI awarded us three EOSS grants](https://labs.quansight.org/blog/quansight-labs-awarded-three-czi-eoss-cycle5-grants).
 One of them was a two-year proposal under the name ["Transparent, open & sustainable infrastructure for conda-forge and bioconda"](https://chanzuckerberg.com/eoss/proposals/transparent-open-sustainable-infrastructure-for-conda-forge-and-bioconda/).
-The proposal, co-submitted by Quansight Labs and QuantStack, targeted three areas: maintaining and improving infrastructure, creating a new maintainer's dashboard, and implementing OCI-based mirroring for the packages.
-This work has now concluded and we would like to publish a summary of what we achieved!
+The proposal, co-submitted by Quansight Labs and QuantStack, had three main focus areas: maintaining and improving infrastructure, creating a new maintainer's dashboard, and implementing OCI-based mirroring for the packages.
+This work has now concluded, and we would like to publish a summary of what we have achieved!

 ## What are conda, conda-forge and bioconda?

 The conda ecosystem provides unified open source tools and specifications to build and distribute precompiled packages for software projects across different operating systems, architectures, and programming languages.
 Its unique position in data science, research, and scientific software engineering is a testament to its capabilities, particularly in scenarios where different programming languages and platforms are often used together to tackle complex multidisciplinary challenges.

-The conda ecosystem includes various community-driven projects, like the bioconda and conda-forge build farms.
-These are collective efforts maintain a increasingly large collection of conda recipes and automation infrastructure.
-Founded in 2015 in response to frustrations scientific software users consistently faced when attempting to install system package dependencies.
-While conda-forge is a general purpose channel, Bioconda extends conda-forge to cater the computational biology field needs, as explained in their [Nature publication](https://www.nature.com/articles/s41592-018-0046-7).
+The conda ecosystem includes various community-driven projects, like the Bioconda and conda-forge build farms.
+These are collective efforts to maintain an increasingly large collection of conda recipes and automation infrastructure.
+Founded in 2015 in response to scientific software users' frustrations when attempting to install system package dependencies.
+While conda-forge is a general-purpose channel, Bioconda extends conda-forge to cater to the computational biology field needs, as explained in their [Nature publication](https://www.nature.com/articles/s41592-018-0046-7).

 The emergence of these communities massively reduced the scientific packaging toil by building on transparency, automation, compatibility and open-source principles.
 As a result, they have grown exponentially, as has the number of artifacts hosted and downloaded: conda-forge alone serves 2M+ artifacts, downloaded 800M+ every month.